A Shaky Coalition Government Takes Office In Israel

 After three inconclusive elections and more than a year of caretaker government, Israeli Prime Minister Benjamin Netanyahu and his rival Benny Gantz took office Sunday in a deal to put aside their disagreements and share power in a unity government they say was necessitated by the coronavirus crisis.

-Netanyahu begins his fifth consecutive term as prime minister, one week before he goes on trial for corruption charges.
-Under their coalition agreement, he and Gantz switch places in 18 months, though Netanyahu will continue living in the prime minister's official residence.
+Netanyahu begins his fifth consecutive term as prime minister one week before he goes on trial for corruption charges.
+Under their coalition agreement, he and Gantz will switch places in 18 months, though Netanyahu will continue living in the prime minister's official residence.

 The coalition forestalls a fourth election and establishes a government as Israel manages the pandemic.

 "The majority of the public is glad to accept a unity government," Netanyahu said, according to the Israeli newspaper Ha'aretz.
-"The public wants a unity government, and that's what the public is getting today."
+"The public wants a unity government and that's what the public is getting today."

 Gantz had campaigned in all three elections on a pledge not to join a government led by Netanyahu.
 His reversal led some members of his center-left coalition to split off and refuse to join the government.